Length: 9 Weeks

 The final course of a three course series, Techniques of Machining Wood, advances students knowledge of various woodworking machines and culminates with the construction of a challenging entryway table.

-- Students are required to purchase some tools and materials needed for this class.
+- Students are required to purchase some tools (see Resources) and materials (see ‘Cut List’ below) needed for this class.

 - Wear comfortable clothing that you don’t mind getting saw-dusty.